Blecz/hiscoreapi/README.md

 }
 ```

-- **name**: It's your game name, for illustrative purposes only.
-And for searching too;
+- **name**:  This is your game's name, used for illustrative purposes and for searching;
-- **key**: It's a key, passphrase, hash, whatever you want to use as password of your game.
-It will be needed when recording new scores to your game, along with her ID, returned when your game is registered;
+- **key**: A key, passphrase, hash, or any password you choose for your game.
+It will be required when recording new scores, along with the game's ID, which is returned when your game is registered;
-- **defaultSortingField**: The name of the field that usually represents the main score of the player.
-When querying the top scores, if the sorting field is not informed, then the field with this name will be used to sort the scores;
+- **defaultSortingField**: The name of the field that represents the player's main score.
+When querying top scores, if no sorting field is specified, this field will be used to sort the scores;
-- **ascending**: Means the ordering will be ascending.
-By default, it's false.
-Commonly, the scores begins with the highest.
-But in some cases, like in a racing game, you may want to order the scores beginning with the lowest, like the fastest lap, as example.
+- **ascending**: Determines whether the scores will be ordered in ascending order.
+By default, it is set to false, meaning scores are usually sorted from highest to lowest.
+However, in some cases, such as racing games, you may want to sort scores from lowest to highest (e.g., fastest lap time).

 Return:
 ```json